Lean Startup Practices - 102

 - Before each class: you will access the free Udacity online curriculum to read/watch the assigned content.
 We expect you to complete the sections before class because class time will be used to discuss questions and work in small groups.

-- During class: The first hour will involve the instructor reviewing and discussing the assigned materials, highlighting real-world case studies, and supplementing by bringing in successful entrepreneurs from the local community as well as Silicon Valley.
-The second hour will be dedicated to small group work and feedback on your course project as well as Q&A with the instructor.
+- During class: The first 45 minutes will involve the instructor discussing the assigned materials, highlighting real-world case studies, and supplementing by bringing in successful entrepreneurs from the local community as well as Silicon Valley.
+The second 45 minutes will be dedicated to small group work and feedback on your course project as well as Q&A with the instructor.

 The Lean Startup by Eric Reis